From Average Sensitivity to Small-Loss Regret Bounds under Random-Order Model: Preliminaries

-\paragraph{Approximation--sensitivity trade-off.} Keeping an algorithm's average sensitivity low typically comes at the expense of approximation accuracy.
-In this study, we focus on algorithms that exhibit the following trade-off between approximation accuracy and average sensitivity. \begin{assumption}[Offline stable approximation oracle] Let $t \in [T]$ and $X \in \mathcal{X}^t$.
-For any $\varepsilon > 0$, the offline randomized algorithm $\mathcal A$ returns a $\prn*{1+\varepsilon}$-approximate solution in expectation, up to an additive $O(t/T)$ term, and its average sensitivity is at most $\beta(t,\varepsilon) = \varphi(\varepsilon)/(2t)$, i.e.,
+\textbf{Approximation accuracy and average sensitivity.}\; Keeping an algorithm's average sensitivity low typically comes at the expense of approximation accuracy.
+In this study, we focus on algorithms that exhibit the following trade-off between approximation accuracy and average sensitivity. \begin{assumption}[Offline average-stable approximation] Let $t \in [T]$ and $X \in \mathcal{X}^t$.
+For any fixed $\varepsilon\in(0,1]$, the offline randomized algorithm, denoted by $\mathcal A_\varepsilon$, returns a $\prn*{1+\varepsilon}$-approximate solution in expectation, up to an additive $O(t/T)$ term (where the hidden constant may depend on problem-dependent parameters but not on $t$, $T$, $\varepsilon$, or $X$), and its average sensitivity is at most $\varphi(\varepsilon)/(2t)$, i.e.,\looseness=-1